vision72/-100DaysofMLCode/README.md

 Helping grow each other.
 As well let's do a shout out to the world using social media as a medium (Twitter, Facebook, ...).
 Let's head on to #100DaysOfMLCode.
+# Primary Task(s):
-# Primary Tasks:                                                                                                              Push some content for Day ZERO / ONE.
+Push some content for Day ZERO / ONE.